25th Fighter Squadron: Korean War

 The 25th was placed on alert when hostilities erupted in Korea in June 1950.
 The unit moved to Itazuke Air Base, Japan, in September, and to Kimpo Air Base, Korea, by October.
 The Chinese People's Volunteer Army intervention in December 1950 forced a retreat of U.N. forces from North Korea into the South.
 The 25th flew more than 21 sorties each day that month to save the 2nd Infantry Division, which had been cut off by the enemy near Kunuri, from being overrun.
 Air cover was officially credited with preventing disastrous losses to the division.

 On 20 November 1951, squadron pilots received their new North American F-86 Sabre aircraft and went to face the Chinese, North Korean, and Soviet pilots in their MiG-15 aircraft.
 Major William T. Whisner Jr. got his fifth MiG kill on 23 February 1952, becoming an ace.

 Post Korean War

 After the war, the 25th was assigned to the 51st Fighter-Interceptor Wing at Naha Air Base, Okinawa.
 While there, the pilots were deployed for one week at a time to Kadena Air Base, Okinawa.
-From 1960–1965, the 25th Fighter Squadron remained in a state of suspended animation with virtually no mission and only 20 percent manning.
+From 1960 to 1965, the 25th Fighter Squadron remained in a state of suspended animation with virtually no mission and only 20 percent manning.
 On 17 June 1965, the unit was re-designated the 25th Tactical Fighter Squadron and assigned to the 33d Tactical Fighter Wing at Eglin Air Force Base, Florida.